Enter 100% of any capital gain or loss as reported on federal form 1040, line 7.

 Capital Gain Deduction

-The capital gain deduction is not to be taken on this line.
+Do not take the capital gain deduction on this line.
 Qualified taxpayers will take the capital gain deduction on IA 1040, line 23.
 For more information regarding the Iowa capital gain deduction, see IA 100A - IA 100F Capital Gain Deduction Information and Links to Forms & Instructions 41-161.